rnestler/rnestler.github.io-source/content/articles/2017/2017-04-13_visiting_technologia_incognita.rst

     Cheese and sausage tasting

-The next day spontaneously attended the `Hack in the Box`_ conference
+The next day I spontaneously attended the `Hack in the Box`_ conference where hackerspaces from the Netherlands also had booths.
+I really enjoyed `Toools`_ lock-picking booth and the talk of TODO.

+While I really enjoyed my stay in Amsterdam and with `Technologia Incognita`_ and almost replanned my trip to spend a few more days there, I decided to stick with my plan for once and travel to Warsaw via Berlin.

 .. _`Technologia Incognita`: http://technologia-incognita.nl/
 .. _`Hack in the Box`: https://conference.hitb.org/